When it comes to different dog breeds, there is a multitude to choose from thanks also to many of the newer designer breeds.

 The normal price for a puppy of the Poo-Shi mixed breed is $200-$375, which has it as one of the more affordable designer breeds.

-As a result of its affordability, this crossbreed makes sense for those who do not have the large budget to put towards pet ownership.
+As a result of its affordability, this crossbreed makes sense for those who do not have a large budget to put towards pet ownership.

 To attempt to land the best possible deal when purchasing your brand spanking new pet, you should be prepared to get down to business.